 Gulliver’s Gate gives you a chance to view dozens of skylines at once.
 In the form of lovingly recreated miniatures, that is.
-The attraction plays home to inordinately detailed and ridiculously tiny portrayals of major cities from around the world.
+The attraction is home to detailed and ridiculously tiny portrayals of major cities from around the world.
 On top of that, famous monuments and national landmarks have prominent places here as well.
 Whether you love art, architecture or learning in general, you’re sure to find this offbeat stop enchanting.

 Hosts change, but The Daily Show remains as popular and entertaining as ever.
 Locals and visitors alike are constantly vying for a spot in the live studio audience.
 However, it’s deceptively easy to get in and enjoy a free comedy show.
-All that you need to do is call in ahead of time a few weeks in advance and reserve a spot.
+All you need to do is call ahead a few weeks in advance and reserve a spot.
 You’ll have to show up early on the day of the show to pick up a ticket, but then you’ll be ready for your debut on national TV!

-New York’s Museum of Modern Art is packed to the brim with gorgeous modern artwork from across generations.
+New York’s Museum of Modern Art is packed with gorgeous modern artwork from across generations.
 The rotating exhibits are fearless in promoting new artists with interesting ideas, but also feature famous modernists of the 20th century.
 Whether you’re an expert on modern art or looking to broaden your horizons, the Museum of Modern Art is a real flag-bearer for the artistic style.

 If you want to take the best views from anywhere in New York, the observation deck atop the Rockefeller Center is your place.
 It stretches on for three stories and wraps around the entire structure.
 Overall, it's the perfect place for breathtaking panoramic shots of the New York City skyline.
 Can you say Instagrammable?